 Here’s how my family boosts immunity naturally (recipe below).
 Remember nutrition is always the first and best place to start if you want to maintain great health.

-Lemon: Loaded with vitamin C, break down mucus, and help prevent the growth and multiplication of pathogenic bacteria that cause infections and diseases.
+Lemon: Loaded with vitamin C, breaks down mucus, and helps prevent the growth and multiplication of pathogenic bacteria that cause infections and diseases.

 Nature’s Flu Fighting Elixir